pirsch-analytics/docs/content/privacy.md

 ## How Does Pirsch Recognize Visitors?

 Pirsch makes use of the HTTP protocol to recognize visitors using a technique called fingerprinting.
-It generates a hash for each page visit calculated from the visitors IP address, the User-Agent header, and a salt.
+It generates a hash for each page visit calculated from the visitors IP address, the User-Agent header, the date, and a salt.
 The salt makes sure the hash has some variety between websites, so they cannot be matched.
-Hashing the combination of these datapoints ensures they are anonymized. **We do not use cookies**.
+Hashing the combination of these datapoints ensures they are anonymized.
+The date makes sure that visitors can only be recognized for up to 24 hours, making Pirsch fully GDPR compliant. **We do not use cookies**.
 For details, check out the [open-source core](https://github.com/pirsch-analytics/pirsch) of Pirsch.

 ## What Data Do We Collect?